Starting Solids - The Meat Question?

 Adding to the current whirlpool of information we are seeing some research to suggest (as well as guidelines from some health care providers) starting babies at four months on solids.
 Babies develop at different times, so there will be some variation on when they are ready.
 I personally recommend the World Health Organisation Guidelines of around six months of age, however I believe what is a more important concern is what they start on.

 The reason that introducing meat early on is important is because it is a haem source of iron – the most easily absorbed source of iron AND all meat sources are significantly higher in iron than plant based sources.
-In addition it will also provide important sources of dietary fat (babies need high amounts of fat) and B-vitamins.
+In addition, it will also provide important sources of dietary fat (babies need high amounts of fat) and B-vitamins.
 While you do get iron from other sources than meat, it is not as high as you can see in some examples below.
-I also recently spoke on Paul Henry about this (you can check out my interview here).

 Exactly How to Introduce Meat?